Dawn was a NASA mission that operated between 2007 and 2018, breaking several records along the way.

 "Ahuna Mons is at most 200 million years old.
 It just hasn't had time to deform," Sori said.

-The flowing ice that formed Ahuna Mons and the presence of salts suggest that an ancient ocean once lie beneath the crust of Ceres.
+The flowing ice that formed Ahuna Mons and the presence of salts suggest that an ancient ocean once lay beneath the crust of Ceres.

-"We believe these bright spots are a sign that Ceres once had a global ocean," planetary geologist Lynnae Quick, of the Smithsonian Institute in Washington, D.C., told Space.com.
+"We believe these bright spots are a sign that Ceres once had a global ocean," Lynnae Quick, a planetary geologist at the Smithsonian Institution in Washington, D.C., told Space.com.

 That ocean may continue to feed activity on Ceres today.